Josh Allen Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Season Stats

-- He also adds 269 rushing yards (38.4 ypg) on 52 carries while scoring three touchdowns on the ground.
+- He's also figured in the ground game, with 269 rushing yards (38.4 ypg) on 52 carries with three rushing touchdowns.

-- The Bills have thrown the football in 57.7% of their plays from scrimmage this year while staying on the ground 42.3% of the time.
-This offensive attack ranks fifth in the NFL in points scored.
+- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 57.7% of the time while opting for the ground attack 42.3% of the time.

 - Allen accounts for 51.5% of his team's red zone plays, with 52 of his 272 pass attempts coming from inside the opponent's 20-yard line.